Jsparrow/dashboard/docs/README.md

 ![jSparrow Linebreak Very-Top](/dashboard/img/git-linebreak-very-top.png)

+## jSparrow 4.15.0

+We are happy to announce that in our new release we have once again improved the user experience of our jSparrow Eclipse Plugin.
+There is a better handling of the UI in connection with the refactoring process.

+***“Technology is nothing.
+What’s important is that you have a faith in people, that they’re basically good and smart, and if you give them tools, they’ll do wonderful things with them.” – Steve Jobs***

 ## jSparrow 4.14.1

 We are happy to announce that our new release fixes the issues for the usage of jSparrow on eclipse 2022-12.